RomeHein/ESPecial/README.md

 If you select the `event triggered` option, the action will be triggered whenever its conditions become true.
 This can be very handy if you want to send a Telegram notification when a gpio value changes.
 You can simulate a `while` loop by setting the `repeat action` input.
 This loop apply to the whole actions set into the automation.
 Just keep in mind that if you leave it empty or set it to 0, the action won't trigger.
 So set it to `1` at least.

-You can also specify the next action.
-This is very handy to easily program complex behaviours.

-Sometimes complex behaviours can overlaps, that's why the debounce delay option specified the amount an automation has to wait before being played again.
+Sometimes complex behaviours can overlaps, this can be the case when one automation trigger a pin output which is itself part of another automation condition.
+That's why the debounce delay option specified the amount an automation has to wait before being played again.

 ### Use the rest API
 Once controls and actions added to your panel, you'll be able to trigger them by hitting the rest API: